-A network of footpaths extends across Fawkham Parish (see Informal Outdoor Recreation Evidence Report) and are shown on Map 11 below.
-Many of these Public Rights of Way (PRoW) have been in existence for centuries, such as the hollow way which leads up behind Pennis House which can be seen on the 1801 Mudge Map (SD223).

-Most of the PRoW are paths across/ around fields or through woodland, but occasionally they have become narrow passageways between garden fences (e.g. path SD221 leading south-east from the western end of Castle Hill).
+- A network of footpaths extends across Fawkham Parish (see Informal Outdoor Recreation Evidence Report) and is shown on Map 11 below.
+Many of these Public Rights of Way (PRoW) have been in existence for centuries, such as the hollow way which leads up behind Pennis House which can be seen on the 1801 Mudge Map (SD223). - 5.135 Most of the PRoW are paths across/ around fields or through woodland, but occasionally they have become narrow passageways between garden fences (e.g. path SD221 leading south-east from the western end of Castle Hill).
 Their use as footpaths can be limited by difficult-to-cross stiles and poor signposting.
-Kent County Council's Rights of Way Improvement Plan 2018 - 2028 aims to provide a high quality, well maintained public rights of way network, that will:

-- support the Kent economy - encourage active lifestyles and sustainable travel choices - contribute to making Kent a great place to live, work and visit.

-Fawkham Parish Council supports the aims of the Kent County Council Active Travel Strategy, while recognising that the Parish's PRoW are mostly used for leisure purposes.
+Kent County Council's Rights of Way Improvement Plan 2018 2028 aims to provide a high quality, well maintained public rights of way network, that will: - support the Kent economy - encourage active lifestyles and sustainable travel choices - contribute to making Kent a great place to live, work and visit. - 5.136 Fawkham Parish Council supports the aims of the Kent County Council Active Travel Strategy, while recognising that the Parish's PRoW are mostly used for leisure purposes. - 5.137 Fawkham Parish Council conduct an annual inspection of the PRoW within the Parish, which will continue to monitor their condition through the Plan period and Neighbourhood Plan Project FP15 seeks improvements to the Parish's PRoWs with the support of Kent County Council and landowners. - 5.138 Saxten's Wood, Cage's Wood and Wilmay Copse are owned and managed by the Woodland Trust, and are access land under the Countryside and Rights of Way Act 2000. - In terms of outdoor leisure activities, over two thirds of respondents view wildlife daily and almost 50% walk daily in the countryside (Countryside Survey, 2021).

+Policy FNP13 - Protection of existing Public Rights of Way and historic routeways

+The alignment and character of existing Public Rights of Way and historic routeways within the Plan area, as shown on Map 11, will be protected and enhanced.

+Monitoring Indicators Targets Public Rights of Way at the start of the Plan period.
+Undertake an annual inspection of all Public Rights of Way in the Parish and assessment of their condition .